gombosc/WebDev_learning/README.md

 Day 25 - Check ( researching and testing how to create a site that has a url input that when clicked downloads all images from the inserted URL, created similar script in python )

-Day 26 -Check ( created a image downloader website, doesn't work yet )
+Day 26 - Check ( created a image downloader website, doesn't work yet )

-Day 27 Check ( more leisure time - image downloader still doesn't work )
+Day 27 - Check ( more leisure time - image downloader still doesn't work )